-ALL SHARES WILL BE VOTED AS DIRECTED HEREIN AND UNLESS OTHERWISE DIRECTED WILL BE VOTED "FOR" ITEMS 1, 3, 4 AND 5 AND "FOR ALL NOMINEES" IN ITEM 2.
-YOU MAY REVOKE THIS PROXY AT ANY TIME PRIOR TO A VOTE THEREON.

-(CONTINUED AND TO BE SIGNED ON REVERSE SIDE)

-SEE REVERSE SIDE

-- [X] PLEASE MARK YOUR VOTES AS IN THIS EXAMPLE. - To approve and adopt the Agreement and Plan of Merger dated as of April 13, 1997, by and among USA Waste, Riviera Acquisition Corporation ("Acquisition"), a wholly owned subsidiary of USA Waste and United Waste Systems, Inc. ("United") providing for, among other things, the merger of Acquisition with and into United (the "Merger") and the conversion of each outstanding share of United common stock, par value \$.001 per share, into 1.075 shares of USA Waste common stock, par value \$.01 per share ("USA Waste Common Stock").

-2. Election of Directors To elect four members of the Board of Directors of USA Waste to serve as Class II directors for a FOR WITHHELD three-year term expiring at the USA Waste annual [] [] meeting of stockholders to be held in the year - - 2000.

-Nominees: John E. Drury, William E. Moffett, John G. Rangos, Sr., and Jerome B. York

-For, except vote withheld from the following nominee(s):

-3. To approve and adopt the USA Waste Services, Inc. 1997 Employee Stock Purchase Plan.

-4. To approve an amendment to the Restated Certificate of Incorporation of USA Waste to increase the number of authorized shares of USA Waste Common Stock from 300,000,000 to 500,000,000 to be effective only if the Merger is consummated.
+WII 3, 4 AND 5 AND "FO ND UNLESS OTHERWISE DIRECTED R ALL NOMINEES" IN ITEM 2.
+YOU TE THEREON.
+(CONTINUED AND TO BE SIGNED O N REVERSE SIDE) SEE REVERSE SIDE [X] PLEASE MARK YOUR VOTES AS IN THIS EXAMPLE.
+1. 1997, by and among USA Was ("Acquisition"), a wholly Systems, Inc. ("United") p Acquisition with and into outstanding share of Unite te, Riviera Acquis. owned subsidiary o roviding for, amon United (the "Merge d common stock, pa of Merger dated as of April 13, ition Corporation f USA Waste and United Waste g other things, the merger of r") and the conversion of each r value \$.001 per share, into value \$.01 per share ("USA Waste FOR [] AGAINST ABSTAIN [] 2.
+Election of Directors FOR WITHHELD $\begin{bmatrix} -1 \end{bmatrix}$ USA Waste to serve three-year term e bers of the Board of Directors of e as Class II directors for a xpiring at the USA Waste annual olders to be held in the year Nominees: John E. John G. Drury, William E. Moffett, Rangos, Sr., and Jerome B. York Foi r, except vote withheld fro m the following no minee(s): 3.
+To approve and adopt the U Purchase Plan.
+SA Waste Services, Inc. 1997 Employee Stock FOR [] AGAINST [] ABSTAIN [] 4. er of authorized s ificate of Incorporation of USA hares of USA Waste Common Stock ive only if the Merger is

+AGAINST

-5. To ratify the appointment of Coopers & Lybrand L.L.P. as independent accountants for the ensuing year.
+5. To ratify the appointment of Coopers & Lybrand L.L.P. as independent